Cloud Types And Their Significance In Weather Formation

 The Different Types Of Clouds And Their Meanings heading

-We often briefly look up at the skies in the morning to see how cloudy it is before heading off to work, school, or college.
+Often, we briefly glance at the skies in the morning to see how cloudy it is before heading off to work, school, or college.
 However, different cloud types can tell us more about the weather than we realize.

 Some types of cloud systems can look almost identical to the casual observer.
 To be honest, it can even be confusing for some seasoned weather enthusiasts.